 One Person’s Trash… Where To Donate or Sell Sports Equipment

 If you’re waving goodbye to your sports equipment, several options are available.
 Post an ad on Craigslist or your local Facebook swap or online garage sale group.
-Ask friends, neighbors and family if they want the item before you move.
+Ask friends, neighbors, and family if they want the item before you move.
 Offer Goodwill or another charity like Purple Heart your gently used equipment.
-Also, take advantage of consignment stores like Play It Again Sports who accept sports equipment in decent condition for sale or trade.
-If your soccer net has endured too much of the elements and too many kicks, place it in the trash.
+Also, take advantage of consignment stores like Play It Again Sports which accept sports equipment in decent condition for sale or trade.
+If your soccer net has endured too many elements and too many kicks, place it in the trash.
 Find out if your township, though, has special collection days and/or rules for what garbage is allowed out.

 How To Take It to Storage

 What if you do have a burgeoning soccer star or swear by your elliptical to burn calories?
 You’re in luck.
 Storage options abound now even if you’re nowhere close to moving or need extra space to temporarily house your fleet of bicycles.
-Renting a storage space, available through FlatRate, for short- or long-term, has never been easier.
+Renting a storage space, available through FlatRate, has never been easier in the short- or long-term.
 Store your sports equipment until you’re settled or if your new place doesn’t provide enough space.
 Just contact FlatRate’s storage specialists who can guide you in selecting the best storage option for your stuff.

 Nothing But Net